 We have a variety of ongoing research projects into the cellular and neural network mechanisms of Brain State, Optimal Performance, Attention, Behavioral Engagement, and Neuromodulation.
 We use a variety of behavioral, electrophysiological, and optimal imaging/manipulation techniques to approach these broad issues.

-We have found that thalamocortical brain state changes very rapidly, on the time scale of 10s of milliseconds or faster.
+We have found that the thalamocortical brain state changes very rapidly, on the time scale of 10s of milliseconds or faster.
 We are currently searching for the neural pathways that could mediate these rapid shifts in behavioral attention, engagement, and brain state.

 About half of the activity in the cortex and thalamus is related to brain state!
-This activity strongly influences the ability to detect or discriminate a stimulus, to choose to act on the stimulus, and to make an appropriate response.
-Being in the optimal state for performance requires tight control of brain state.
-We are examining computational and behavioral mechanisms to determine how state influences performance.
+This activity strongly influences the ability to detect or discriminate a stimulus, to choose to act on the stimulus and to make an appropriate response.
+Being in the optimal state for performance requires tight control of the brain state.
+We are examining computational and behavioral mechanisms to determine how the state influences performance.

 By performing whole cell recordings in awake behaving animals, we can determine the synaptic mechanisms underlying neural and network function.
 These recordings provide critical information on how excitatory and inhibitory neurons interact with the intrinsic membrane properties of cortical and thalamic cells to generate neural network dynamics of behavior.